Particular/docs.particular.net/persistence/azure-table/configuration_code_astp_[5,).partial.md

 The following settings are available for changing the behavior of subscription persistence:

  * `ConnectionString`: Sets the connection string for the storage account to be used for storing subscription information.
- * `UseCloudTableClient`: Allows to set a fully pre-configured Cloud Table client instead of using a connection string.
+ * `UseTableServiceClient`: Allows to set a fully pre-configured Table Service client instead of using a connection string.

-### Configuring a Cloud Table Client Provider
+### Configuring a Table Service client Provider

-A fully preconfigured CloudTableClient can be registered in the container through a custom provider.
+A fully preconfigured TableServiceClient can be registered in the container through a custom provider.

 Create a customer provider: